 Ubisoft plans to support the game’s development for potentially even 10 years, to reach 100 operators count.

-To learn more about the cost of the game, as well as editions available to new customers and Season Pass, then check our Rainbow Six Siege editions guide.
+To learn more about the cost of the game, as well as editions available to new customers, check our Rainbow Six Siege editions guide.

 The game also has a very popular streaming community, as well as Pro League which grows and evolves together with the game.